rizo8107/InstaFlowsreplit/FIXES_AND_NEXT_STEPS.md

 ### Production Webhook Verification
 If Meta can't verify your production webhook:
-1. Check Replit Secrets has `INSTAGRAM_WEBHOOK_VERIFY_TOKEN`
+1. Make sure you use "zenthra" as the verify token in Meta Dashboard
-2. Login to production and copy token from Accounts page
+2. No need to check environment variables - token is hardcoded
-3. Paste EXACT token in Meta Dashboard
+3. Watch console logs for verification request to confirm token match
-4. Watch console logs for verification request
+4. If verification fails, double-check you typed "zenthra" correctly (no quotes, all lowercase)

 ### Auto-Subscription Not Working
 If webhooks don't auto-subscribe when connecting accounts: